-Ian Kolaja is a nuclear engineer focused on advanced reactor operation and fuel measurement.
+Ian Kolaja is a research engineer working at the intersection of reactor physics, computational modeling, and data-driven methods.
 He earned his PhD in Nuclear Engineering from UC Berkeley, with a designated emphasis in Computational and Data Science and Engineering.
 He also completed his undergraduate degree at Berkeley after transferring from Fullerton College.
 Ian is a strong advocate for transfer students and for those impacted by the foster youth system.

-Fuel pebbles discharged from PBRs must be measured quickly under intense radiation, conditions where conventional gamma spectroscopy struggles.
-Ian designed BCD spectrometers—devices widely used in astrophysics but never before applied to PBRs—that act as energy filters for gamma rays.
-Coupled with machine learning, these spectrometers enabled accurate prediction of pebble properties such as burnup, residence time, and fluence
+Fuel pebbles discharged from PBRs must be characterized rapidly under intense radiation fields, where conventional gamma spectroscopy performs poorly.
+Ian adapted bent crystal diffraction (BCD) spectrometers, which are widely used in astrophysics but previously unexplored for reactor monitoring, as energy-selective filters for gamma rays.
+Coupled with machine learning models, these measurements enabled accurate inference of pebble properties such as burnup, residence time, and neutron fluence.

-For MSRs, Ian demonstrated that the same BCD spectroscopy methods could isolate key isotopes like Np-239, enabling real-time tracking of plutonium production for safeguards applications.
+For MSRs, Ian demonstrated that BCD spectrometers could isolate short-lived isotopes such as Np-239, enabling real-time tracking of plutonium production for safeguards and monitoring applications.

 Ian's dissertation will be available on ProQuest on September 30th, 2026.

 Before his PhD, Ian worked at Kairos Power, where he was the first developer of the Kairos Power Advanced Core Simulator (KPACS).
-This tool supported equilibrium core studies for the company’s generic fluoride-salt-cooled high temperature reactor (gFHR) benchmark and contributed to the early design of KP-Hermes 1.
+KPACS supported equilibrium and transient core studies for the company's generic fluoride-salt-cooled high-temperature reactor (gFHR) benchmark and contributed to early design analyses for KP-Hermes 1.

 Ian has a wide range of creative pursuits including music production and filmmaking.
 Before pursuing science in community college, he wanted to be a film director.
 He participated and won awards at a handful of student film festivals in Southern California.
 He also recently has released his first EP, a collection of indie pop songs.